GeoDorn/dApps_Coursework/README.md

 | TC8 | Pass |
 | TC9 | Pass |

-# VIDEO DEMONSTRATION
+# Video Demonstration

 [Watch the video demonstration](https://github.com/GeoDorn/dApps_Coursework/blob/main/report/Screen%20Recording%202025-12-30%20135559.mp4)

-# EVAULATION
+# Evaluation
 ## Technologies
 1. Amadeus Travel API
 The Amadeus Travel API was essential in accessing real-world hotel data.
 The ability to search for hotels in major cities across the globe and retrieve experiences and pricing allowed the prototype to work with "live" data.
 While the documentation was extremely helpful, having to use two APIs to get one filtered list was an issue.
 The lack of pagination also proved difficult as I had to then use batches to sort through two JSON arrays to find hotels with availability.
 However, having a dedicated workspace to build API calls through proved invaluable and was essential in trouble shooting bugs.
 OAuth2 authentication is robust, users must be careful not to expose sensitive credentials, hence why the .env is not provided in the git repo.